Evaluating Language Models for Generating and Judging Programming Feedback: Discussion

 \section{Discussion}

-\paragraph{Teaching and Learning Implications.} Our study aims to show that a wide range of models are accessible to educators and practitioners, some competitive models even for free.
-Llama3-70B is shown competitive against GPT-3.5 for feedback generation and GPT-4o for judging the quality of generated feedback.
-Educators might for instance rely on GPT-3.5-turbo for generating feedback and Llama-3-70B for validating \cite{phung2023automating} the quality of this feedback.
-Llama3-70B's ability to judge feedback could be useful for training more performant smaller models, instead of relying on GPT-4 \cite{scarlatos_improving_2024}.
+\paragraph{Teaching and Learning Implications.} While the educational community has been focused on leveraging proprietary models, our study aims to show that alternative solutions are accessible to educators and practitioners.
+In particular, Llama-3.1-70B performs on par with GPT-3.5-turbo for feedback generation and competes with GPT-4o for judging the quality of other language models generated feedback.
+Educators could leverage such a model in building their feedback tools or for benchmarking purposes \cite{koutcheme-etal-2024-using,phung2023generative}.
 Notably, the size of a language model no longer correlates directly with performance.
-For example, the Phi-3-mini model is competitive with the 7B Mistral and 8B Llama models, while being able to run on consumer laptops and even phones.
-The model struggles with selectivity, which reduces its performance.
-However, we believe that fine-tuning techniques might make the results even stronger~\cite{koutcheme_training_2023}.
+For example, a smaller language model like the Phi-3-mini competes with the 7B Mistral and 8B Llama models, offering promising feedback generation and judging performance.
+While this model (like multiple of the others) struggles with hallucination, we believe that fine-tuning techniques might alleviate this issue, and strengthen the results~\cite{kotalwar2024hintsinbrowserbenchmarkinglanguagemodels}.

-Importantly, these open-source models are also easy to access thanks to libraries such as EasyLLM and APIs offered by companies such as HuggingFace.
-For instance, for conducting our experiments, using the EasyLLM package, all models were freely accessible, except for Llama-70B (which required paying 9 dollars for a month of rate-limited access).
-We acknowledge that using an external API for querying open-source language models might beat the purpose of data privacy.
+\paragraph{Practical deployment.} Importantly, these open-source models are also easy to access thanks to APIs offered by companies such as \textsc{HuggingFace}.
+For instance, for conducting our experiments, using the \textsc{Transformers} library, all models were freely accessible, except for Llama-3.1-70B (which required paying 9 dollars for a month of rate-limited access).
+We acknowledge that using an external API to query open-source language models might defeat the purpose of data privacy.
 However, several institutions leverage ChatGPT APIs in one way or another \cite{rongxin_teaching_2024}, and HuggingFace platforms, which are dedicated to open-source, offer the same data privacy guarantees.
+Moreover, prior works show evidence that smaller models (such as Phi-3-mini) could be deployed on consumer devices \cite{liu_2024_can}, or even in browsers \cite{kotalwar2024hintsinbrowserbenchmarkinglanguagemodels}, alleviating the need to rely on external API.